Gudakeshah/savitr/README.md

 # savitr
 Perseverance
-# DATA
+# Data
-The data used for the pilot code has been uploaded in this folder
+The data used for the pilot code has been uploaded in /data/
+# Code
+The code is uploaded in /main/